nandryshak/pydir/README.md

  - Unix `du` utility.
 It should be already installed in your Unix or Linux Distro.
 (Note: Read "Performance" below.)
  - Python 3.5.2 or other compatible version.
  - xxHash: [pip install xxhash](https://cyan4973.github.io/xxHash/)
+ - Unix  `tree` utility is optional and will allow for the program to display a progress bar as it runs.

 # Usage